 The International Relations Council (IRC)

-IRC is the official student organization that represents the international student voice at South Dakota State University.
+IRC is the official student organization that represents the international student voice at SDSU.
 IRC leaders work closely with the Office of International Affairs staff to help new students adjust to life at SDSU.
-IRC is an advocate for international student concerns and support programs that encourage students to get involved and make new friends both on and off campus.
+IRC is an advocate for international student concerns and support programs that encourage students to get involved and make new friends both on and off-campus.
 The IRC also sponsors picnics, organized sports groups, trips, SDSU's International Night and educational programs on world issues.
 They encourage volunteers to help organize events and provide new ideas for activities and programs.
 International and U.S. students can join IRC and many nationality groups are represented in it.
 To become a member and eventual leader contact the Office of International Affairs.

 Nihao!
 The CSSA exists to promote and represent Chinese culture and values.
 The CSSA attempts to accomplish this by presenting a cohesive course of action to advance the academic, social and professional objectives of the association.
 It is CSSA's desire that the people of South Dakota would come to appreciate the culture that they are so passionate about.